Donate today

-Help us bring artists living with disability to centre stage
+Help us bring artists living with disability to centre stage.
+All donations doubled thanks to the Plus 1 program by Creative Australia!

 What is Body Code all about?

-Body Code is an ambitious performance project by Vulcana Circus that will premier in Brisbane at the Kingson Butter Factory in June 2025.
-This project is a collaboration between Vulcana, artists with lived experience of disability and AI researchers at Queensland University of Tecnology.
+Body Code is an ambitious performance project by Vulcana Circus that will premier in Brisbane at the Kingston Butter Factory in November 2025.
+This project is a collaboration between Vulcana, artists with lived experience of disability and AI researchers at Queensland University of Technology.
 The project aims to highlight the potentials and risks of emerging AI technologies and how they can interact with the lives of people living with disability.
-It will ask how we ensure that this technology isn’t aimed at fixing “broken” people but usefully augment and extend the body and amplify creative desires and practical needs for everyone including people with disabilities.
-It will advocate for how this realm of AI must be reflective of diverse communities of all kinds, in the race to monetise this technology.
+It will bring together a diverse group of disabled artists and support them to be able to collaborate across artforms and communication differences.
+It is a project designed with accessibility at the forefront, and embedded at every stage of the creation process with Auslan interpreters, audio describers and support workers present during developments and rehearsals.

 Why does it matter?

 At Vulcana we are passionate about bringing diverse stories to the stage.
 We want to make sure that artists of all kinds have the opportunity to share their own unique perspectives.
-New technologies can be useful to those living with disability but they can also add additional road blocks to access or create further exclusion.
-We believe that by giving audiences the ability to experience new perspectives we are creating a more inclusive and connected world.
 People living with disability face countless barriers to participation in everyday life — help us to knock those barriers down and bring this group of incredible artists to centre stage.

 How can you help?

-Every dollar donated helps the project and thanks to Creative Australia’s Plus 1 program every dollar donated will be matched – this means your donation will effectively be doubled!
+Every dollar donated helps bring the project to fruition and thanks to Creative Australia every dollar donated will be matched – this means your donation will effectively be doubled!
+If you can’t donate right now please consider sharing this page – help us extend our reach and build a community of Body Code supporters.

 These donations will be directly fed into the project and are what makes performances like this possible at all.